seraphile/CMT/docs/elections.md

 #### Joshua Butt

 Joshua Butt was incinerated by a rogue umpire on day 77 of season 12.
-In the season 12 election, they were infused.
+In the election at the end of season 12, they were infused.

 #### Nagomi Mcdaniel